codeblocklab/codeblocklab.github.io/docs/_posts/2025-05-05-project_Git.md

 project: 1
 ---

+Self-hosted GitOps CI/CD with Forgejo and Argo Events for secure, event-driven Kubernetes automation.

 <!--more-->

 This project aims to implement a fully self-hosted, GitOps-ready CI/CD platform leveraging Forgejo (Gitea fork) and Argo Events, to support secure, scalable, and event-driven automation within a Kubernetes-native environment.